vitalets/promise-controller/README.md

 }
 ```

-It is also the usecase for `PromiseController`:
+It is also the use case for `PromiseController`:
 ```js
 function connectToDb() {
   return promiseController.promise || promiseController.call(() => mongoClient.open());